-I believe that a lot of the success I have seen with the SkyWire and the vertical is due to the dedicated station ground and improved household ground that I installed.
+I believe that a lot of the success I have seen with the antennas I have experimented with is due to the dedicated station ground and improved household ground that I installed.
 When I first installed the station ground, I left a method of rapidly switching between just using the old single rod household ground, and the new station ground.
 With the new ground system, I noticed immediately (based on comparing S-unit readings of background noise):

 Antennas of the past:

 My favorite part of the hobby is building my own antennas.
-So far I have built a bunch of Dipoles, Loops, Wire Verticals, and Wire beams.
+So far I have built a bunch of Dipoles, Loops, Longwires, Beverages, 'Normal' Verticals, Wire Verticals, and Wire beams.
 I've made a few mistakes and learned a lot along the way.
 I love cooking up an idea in my head, running some numbers, stringing up some wire and seeing how it works.

 Just finished my project, a 'Sky-Wire' horizontal loop.
 I have been wanting to get on 160m, but not with a 'Cloud Warmer' The original plan was for an inverted L for 160m, but then I stumbled on a few discussions of multi-wavelength horizontal loops.
 The multiple wavelengths of a loop begin to cancel out the high angles of radiation inherent with the (relatively) low height of a 160m antenna.
 So, construction began on a 2Wavelength + Skywire for 160m, at an average height of 60' (Pine Trees), fed with home brew balanced feed line to a Heathkit 2060 tuner.